Grewer/downloadByUrl/README.md

 ## Advantages
 - Not blocked by the browser after the ajax request
-- Compatible with Chrome, Firefox, Safari, ie (at least ie5 or above)
+- Compatible with Chrome, Firefox, Safari, IE (at least IE5 or above)
 - 2kb size

 ## Download